Last Updated on September 18th, 2019

 If your skin tends to get a duller, grayer color as the days goes on, however, and if you tend to have tiny blemishes on the sides of your face, then you may need to use a moisturizer after you cleanse your face.
 The purpose of a moisturizer is to lock moisture in your skin, not in your pores.
 The best products for dry skin on the sides of the face are made with a combination of oil and water.

-Never use a moisturizer that contains alcohol.
-It will actually dry out your face.
+Never use a moisturizer that contains alcohol3 as it will actually dry out your face.
 And don’t forget to use your moisturizer after you cleanse your face, when its moisture content is highest.

 The advantage of using green makeup to mask a red pimple is that you can then cover up both the pimple and the green makeup with the foundation that is closest to your natural skin tone.
 The disadvantage of using green makeup to mask a red pimple is that it is, well, green.
 If you rub off your foundation makeup or perspiration dissolves it, you may have a green pimple on your face instead of a red one.
 And that’s kind of noticeable, too.

 The kind of foundation that will give you the best finish for your skin depends on whether your skin is dry or oily.
 If you have dry skin, you will tend to have fewer whiteheads and blackheads and more tiny pimples.
 If you have oily skin, you will tend to have more whiteheads and blackheads and fewer but larger pimples.